May 11, 2026

 1. The provisions of this policy apply to all College employees and to all College work sites owned or occupied by the College.

-2. This policy also applies to any employee conduct, on or off the work site, which poses a substantial threat to persons or property within the institutional community.
+2. This policy also applies to any employee conduct, on or off the work site, which poses a substantial threat to persons or property within the the College community.

 3. Implementation

-1. It is the responsibility of the Office of Organizational Cutlure and Engagement to ensure that all employees are informed about this policy.
+1. It is the responsibility of the Office of Organizational Culture and Engagement (OCE) to ensure that all employees are informed about this policy.
 This policy shall be posted on the College website and a copy of the policy shall be made available to each new employee.

-3. Employees who are victims of violence or threats of violence in the workplace are encouraged to report such conduct to campus or local law enforcement, the appropriate supervisor and/or the Human Resources Officer.
+3. Employees who are victims of violence or threats of violence in the workplace are encouraged to report such conduct to campus or local law enforcement, the appropriate supervisor and/or OCE.

 4. Prohibited Activities